-As transmission over the Internet is not synchronous, streaming uses a buffer to store a small part of data.
+As transmission over the Internet is not synchronous, streaming uses a buffer to store a part of the data.

-This buffer dampens irregularities in Internet transmission.
+This buffer dampens irregularities in the Internet transmission.

 Streaming imposes constraints on the network speed:

 Download speed on the average should be at least as fast as playback speed.